hclent/CreoleVal/nlu/mctest/README.md

 This folder contains our new **machine comprehension dataset** as well as scripts to **run experiments** on it.

+## To-Do
+- Move all Python code to a folder `src`
+- Cleanup `src/preproc.py` code
+- Remove `requirements.pip-freeze.txt` they contain full paths for the laptop that was used to generate them, so its useless?

 ## Dataset

 The dataset is based on [MCTest](https://aclanthology.org/D13-1020/).
 The